Tempered Perfect Lattices in the Binary Case: Structure of tempered perfect forms

 \begin{proof} We use the notation of Definitions~\ref{def:tauperf} and~\ref{def:sSp}.
 Let $(x_i,y_i)\in\Z^2$ be the vectors in~$S$ followed by~$S'$, with only one from each pair~$\pm v$.
 Parts~(i) and~(iii) of the definition state

 Part~(v) states there is a \emph{unique} solution for $a$, $b$, $c$, $u$ when we regard the $x_i$ and $y_i$ as given.
 Parts~(ii) and~(iv) do not affect the uniqueness statement, since they are strict inequalities (open conditions).
 Thus the system of linear equations~\eqref{rationalityProp} must have a unique solution.
 The coefficient matrix on the left has entries in~$\Z$, as does the vector on the right.
 Hence the solution has entries in~$\Q$.
-As we have said, $\tau^2 = u$. \end{proof}
+By definition, $\tau^2 = u$. \end{proof}